solita/kanaliiga-rl-discord-bot/README.md

 - Parses and finds correct division from a forum post title
 - Download and upload .replay -files automatically to correct division
+- Add all the attachments in the same message, or one by one
 - File uploads only permitted with captain role
 - Report file processing for its success or failure into its discord post
-- Suggests for division names in case of misspelling or with /divisionhelp -command
+- Suggests for division names in case of misspelling or with /rl_divisionhelp -command
-- Report bot and ballchasing API health with /health -commmand
+- Report bot and ballchasing API health with /rl_health -commmand
 - Season change?
-No worries, set a new parent group with /setparent -command
+No worries, set a new parent group with /rl_setparent -command
-- Robust and easy to use
+- Handle posts made when the bot was offline with /rl_check -command